-- Among the basket of undervalued and unloved assets, smaller-capitalisation value stocks stand out. - Cyclical sectors like financials (namely banks), leap out as attractive.
+- Among the basket of undervalued and unloved assets, smaller-capitalisation value stocks stand out. - At a global level, cyclical sectors like financials (namely banks), leap out as attractive.
 Among economically sensitive sectors, communication services remain appealing.
-Among defensive sectors, healthcare and utilities could offer a ballast with upside potential. - Global contrarian plays can be found in emerging markets, specifically Chinese technology and South African equities.
-The volatility could be worth it, but sizing is important. - Second-derivative Al plays could offer an earnings tailwind.
+Among defensive sectors, healthcare and utilities could offer a ballast with upside potential. - Global contrarian plays can be found in emerging markets, specifically Chinese technology.
+The volatility could be worth it, but sizing is important. - Second-derivative AI plays could offer an earnings tailwind.
 We see value in select U.S. sectors.